yafshar/kim_commands/kim_commands.rst

 .. note::
-   In case the multi-dimensional array has a fixed length as indicated by the property definition, any wrong index out of the fixed range will fail with an error message indicating the mistake.
+   In case the multi-dimensional array has a fixed length as indicated by the property definition, any out-of-range index will fail with an error message.

-   Other cases, with unknown dimensions indicated by a string containing a colon character ":" in property definition, will not fail.
-   Any time a new index is provided which is bigger than the previously set size, the array will extend to a bigger extent.
+   Other cases, with unknown dimensions indicated by a string containing a colon character ":" in the property definition, will fail only for negarive or zero index values.
+Any time a new index is provided which is bigger than the current size, the array will be extended as necessary.

-   It is noteworthy that the dimensions of the array are fixed based on the property definition, and one can not extend, nor change that.
+   It is noteworthy that the dimensions of the array are fixed based on the property definition.

-key-value pairs with multiple keys and values can be modified as demonstrated below.
+*RSE: this should be incorporated above with changes to describe the "subkeys"* key-value pairs with multiple keys and values can be modified as demonstrated below.
 In this example, a key "a", is a vector of conventional unit cell lattice constants of the cubic crystal.
 (See